 - In Robert A. Heinlein used this trope a few times, as part of a broader theme of Polyamory in his works:

 - The Moon Is a Harsh Mistress features extended marriage as a common part of life on the moon, in large part because of a shortage of women.
-The protagonist, Mannie, is part of what he calls a "line marriage". *
+The protagonist, Mannie, is part of what he calls a "line marriage". note

 - Friday starts with the protagonist in a group marriage in New Zealand, although they divorce her after she exposes their racist hypocrisy.
 She later joins a much healthier group marriage.